 Shared Activates – Interactions that build a positive memory bank of shared experiences.
 Examples include playing, cooking, dancing, exercising, art making, traveling, worshipping, and problem solving together.
 In this dimension, it's not just the activity that matters, but whether two people are able to bond while interacting with one another.

-For more on enhancing intimacy and compatibility in relationships, download free excerpts of my publications (click on titles): "7 Keys to Long-Term Relationship Success," “Communication Success with Four Personality Types," and "How to Communicate Effectively and Handle Difficult People."
+For more on enhancing intimacy and compatibility in relationships, see my publications (click on titles): "7 Keys to Long-Term Relationship Success," “Communication Success with Four Personality Types," and "How to Communicate Effectively and Handle Difficult People."

 Here’s a quick exercise to check you and your partner's compatibility in intimacy.
 List the four dimensions as follows: